Today's Articles

 On this date in 1926, Mervyn M. Dymally, a Black educator and politician, was born.

 Dymally became a member of the U. S. House of Representatives in 1981, following a diverse career in education and government.
 From 1963 to 1966, Dymally served in the California Assembly and was a member of the state senate from 1967 until 1975.
 He was instrumental in the establishment of Charles Drew Medical University in 1966.
-As a state senator, he chaired committees on social welfare, military and veterans’ affairs, elections and reapportionment, and a select committee on medical education and health needs.
-While a legislature member, he earned an M.A. degree in government at California State University at Sacramento in 1969.
+As a state senator, he chaired committees on social welfare, military and veterans' affairs, elections and reapportionment, and a select committee on medical education and health needs.
+While a member of the legislature, he earned an M.A. in government at California State University in Sacramento in 1969.

 Dymally defeated Representative Charles H. Wilson and three other candidates in the June 1980 primary in California's 31st Congressional District and was decisively elected in November.
 He served on the House Foreign Affairs Committee, chairing its Subcommittee on International Operations.

-He has also called for increased funding for the education of minority students and senior citizens and expanded opportunities for minority-owned and operated energy firms to develop oil and gas resources on federal land.
-Rep. Dymally retired from Congress in 1992; he died on October 7, 2012, at Mervyn M Dymally Senior High School at 88th street and San Pedro in South Central Los Angeles, part of the Los Angeles Unified School District is named in his honor.
+He has also called for increased funding for educating minority students and senior citizens and expanded opportunities for minority-owned and operated energy firms to develop oil and gas resources on federal land.
+Rep. Dymally retired from Congress in 1992; he died on October 7, 2012, at Mervyn M Dymally Senior High School at 88th Street and San Pedro in South Central Los Angeles, which is part of the Los Angeles Unified School District and is named in his honor.

 To Become a Political Scientist